JavaScript is required

 Beginning Teacher Conferences

-The Beginning Teacher Conferences (BTC) offer a valuable opportunity for networking and professional development for early childhood teachers in their first year of practice and those with anticipated graduation in the next 12 months working in the services with kindergarten funded program.
+The Beginning Teacher Conference (BTC) series offers a valuable opportunity for networking and professional development for early childhood teachers in their first year of practice and those with anticipated graduation in the next 12 months working in the services with kindergarten funded program.

-The 2025 BTC series will feature 6 conferences, 3 virtual and 3 in-person.
-The conferences will focus on practical concepts and practice ideas featuring facilitated deep-dive discussions, and a panel discussion including Q&A's.
+The 2025 BTC series features 6 conferences, 3 online and 3 in-person.
+The conferences focus on practical concepts and practice ideas, facilitated deep-dive discussions, and a panel discussion, including Q&As.

-BTCs support early career teachers’ induction into the Victorian early childhood sector, strengthen their professional practice and provide access to expert speakers and evidence-informed information.
+The BTC series supports early career teachers’ induction into the Victorian early childhood sector, strengthens their professional practice and provides access to expert speakers and evidence-informed information.
 The conferences also provide an opportunity for early childhood teachers in the beginning stages of their careers to build professional networks with peers.

-The 2025 BTC conferences will be facilitated online and at the Victorian Academy of Teaching and Leadership, 41 St Andrews Place, East Melbourne between 9.00 am – 3.00 pm on the following dates:
+• Location: Academy Presentation Hall, the Victorian Academy of Teaching and Leadership, 41 St Andrews Place, East Melbourne

 Professional development to support and develop your practice and build your professional identity